Kitware/trame-dockview/README.rst

 -----------------------------------------------------------

 trame-dockview is made available under the MIT License.
 For more details, see `LICENSE <https://github.com/Kitware/trame-dockview/blob/master/LICENSE>`_
-This license has been chosen to match the one use by `DockView <https://github.com/mathuo/dockview/blob/master/LICENSE>`_ which is instrumental for making that library possible.
+This license has been chosen to match the one use by `DockView License <https://github.com/mathuo/dockview/blob/master/LICENSE>`_ which is instrumental for making that library possible.

 Community